v-pat/fiberforge/README.md

 ## Features

-- Quickly generate and download a Go Fiber backend application with MySQL integration.
+- Quickly generate a Go Fiber backend application with MySQL,Postgres or Mongodb integration.
 - Customizable template structure to fit your project needs.
 - Generates boilerplate code for models, routes, middleware, and database configurations.